You'll pay between $150 and $5,000 for professional burst pipe repairs

 After some detective work to find where the leak is coming from, you can determine the cost of your burst pipe repair based on several factors.
-The price range depends on the size of the affected pipe, labor costs, pipe material, and the pipe location.
+The price range depends on the size of the affected pipe, labor costs, pipe material, and location.

-In some cases, a clog or a frozen region of the pipe may have only affected a single area.
+In some cases, a clogged or frozen region of the pipe may have only affected a single area.
 Not only will this require fewer materials, but it's also a quicker fix.
 However, if your pipes are bursting from age and corrosion, your plumber will likely recommend updating any vulnerable areas of the pipe.

 In many cases, the larger the broken pipe, the higher the per-linear-foot cost.
 This expected increase is due to the additional labor required to access, repair, and replace complex pipework.